 When it comes to providing references, it doesn't necessarily need to be a perfect match.

 Of course, it would be great if you had five families you had previously babysat for who could give you a glowing review.
-But for beginner babysitters, that isn't really practical.
+For beginner babysitters, that isn't really practical.

 So my best advice when it comes to providing babysitting references is just to provide the best fit possible.
 Your references don't necessarily need to relate to childcare.
 Although if you have a family member you've babysat for before, that can be a good person to include on the list.